AriFordsham/GHCWiki/commentary/pipeline.md

 - The types of exported functions, definition of exported types, and so on.
 - Version information, used to drive the smart recompilation checker.
 - The strictness, arity, and unfolding of exported functions.
 This is crucial for cross-module optimisation; but it is only included when you compile with `-O`.

-## HC files

-GHC uses `gcc` as a code generator, in a very stylised way:

-- Generate `Foo.hc`
-- Compile it with `gcc`, using `register` declarations to nail a bunch of things into registers (e.g. the allocation pointer)
-- Post-process the generated assembler code with the Evil Mangler